fosslight/hub-guide-en/tips/1_common/4_comment/README.md

 In the detailed view of License, Open Source, Project, or 3rd Party, the Comment View for history management can be found on the right side.
-Comments can be used to record change history or facilitate communication between reviewers and users.
+Comments can be used to record change history and facilitate communication between reviewers and users.

 ![CommentView](../../images/common/comment/comment_view.png)